LetCompliance

 Consequences

-• Criminal prosecution for knowingly letting to illegal immigrants
+• Criminal prosecution (unlimited fine + up to 5 years) for knowingly letting to a disqualified person

 Practical tips